apache/mesos/docs/doxygen-style-guide.md

  * but before exec'ing.
 If the return value of 'setup' is non-zero
  * then that gets returned in 'status()' and we will not exec.
  *
- * @param path Relative or absolute path in the filesytem to the
+ * @param path Relative or absolute path in the filesystem to the
  *     executable.
  * @param argv Argument vector to pass to exec.
  * @param in Redirection specification for stdin.